 Creative Minds expects all staff members to report incidents of bullying or retaliation they witness or are made aware of.
 Staff members should immediately report all such incidents to the school social worker or school counselor.
 Students, parents, and guardians are encouraged by Creative Minds to report any incidents of bullying that they witness or become aware of.
-Reports of bullying may be made to the Student Wellness Team by completing the Bullying and Harassment form in Power School or a paper form, or by calling (202) 588-0370.
+Reports of bullying may be made to the Student Wellness Team by completing an online reporting form or a paper form, or by calling (202) 588-0370.